vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 This command will compile `vue-docgen-api` typescript, then transpile `vue-styleguidist/src` with babel It is never run automatically so if you make any changes to the react components in `src`, don't forget to compile again.

+`yarn compile:watch` will launch the babel compilation of the `rsg-components` folder in watch mode.

+My favoured developing setup: 2 terminal windows, one with `yarn compile:watch` the other with `yarn start`.

 ### yarn start

 Allows you to run the examples against your local version of styleguidist.
 An extra parameter allows you to choose which one.
 By default, it will run `basic`